 Because service and support professionals use knowledge daily to do their jobs (namely helping partners, customers, and internal employees get help), you’ll find knowledge management interwoven throughout a variety of their experiences.

-Service and support agents are exemplary multitaskers.
+A service and support agent is a knowledge manager of the highest order.
+They’re regularly asked to be exemplary multitaskers.
 Constantly under the clock, they’re asked to quickly read and resolve issues in a variety of contexts — sometimes with frustrated customers haranguing them.
-The more accurate, relevant, and fast their connection to the right knowledge, the better they can do their jobs.
-That goes for:
+The more accurate, relevant, and fast their connection to the right knowledge asset, the better they can do their jobs.

 - Call center inbound